-On this day in 1974, University of Washington student Lynda Ann Healy disappears from her apartment and is killed by Ted Bundy.
+On February 1, 1974, University of Washington student Lynda Ann Healy disappears from her apartment and is killed by Ted Bundy.
 The murder marked Bundy’s entry into the ranks of serial killers as he had recently attacked his first victim, Sharon Clarke, in her Seattle home.
 By the time he was finally captured on April 27, 1979, Bundy had become America’s most famous serial killer.

 In Aspen, Bundy was charged with murder but escaped out the window of the courthouse library.
 For eight days he eluded authorities on the outskirts of Aspen.
 When he was finally caught, Bundy was put in a jail cell, only to escape again on December 30, 1977, while awaiting trial.

 Within two weeks, he had settled near Florida State University and began raping and killing more young women.
 This time, he didn’t bother trying to charm victims into his car.
-Two weeks after a sorority house attack, Bundy raped and strangled 12-year-old Kimberly Leachnear Jacksonville.
+Two weeks after a sorority house attack, Bundy raped and strangled 12-year-old Kimberly Leach near Jacksonville, Florida.
 Days later, Bundy was arrested while driving a stolen Volkswagen.

 Bundy ably defended himself at trial, but the evidence, including teeth marks on one of his victims, condemned him to a death sentence in Florida.
 For the next 10 years, Bundy filed appeal after appeal to avoid the electric chair.
 This was unsuccessful, and he eventually confessed to 36 murders.
 When he was executed on January 24, 1989, thousands of people came to cheer outside the Florida State Prison.